spotlightpa/poor-richard/content/about/about-faqs.md

 **Q: Who funds Spotlight PA?**

-**A:** Spotlight PA is a grant-funded newsroom with the support of readers like you and: Laura and John Arnold; The Erie Community Foundation; Donald McCormick Fund of The Foundation for Enhancing Communities; Good Words Foundation; The Heinz Endowments; Henry L. Hillman Foundation; Lancaster Community Foundation; H.F.
-“Gerry” Lenfest; The Lenfest Institute for Journalism; The Philadelphia Foundation; The Lois Tack Thompson Fund of The Pittsburgh Foundation; Poor Richard’s Charitable Trust; The Steinman Foundation; Wyncote Foundation; and York County Community Foundation.
-You can read more about our supporters [here](/support/).
+**A:** Spotlight PA is paid for by readers like you and grants for a wide variety of institutions.
+You can see all of our funders [here](/support/).

 **Q: Is Spotlight PA a 501(c)(3) nonprofit organization?**